HamidSaffari/UTF8_Persian_Arabic_Reshaper/README.md

 ## 📖 About
-An Arduino C Library for Reconstructing Persian/Arabic sentences.
+C/C++ UTF-8-only-supported-Platforms Library for Reconstructing Persian or Arabic sentences.

 In languages like Persian/Arabic, the letter is modified depending on where it should go in a word.
 Usually, when you print to the display ordinary Persian/Arabic text, each character is printed individually and is not joined together, whereas a computer would join it automatically on the screen but not modifying the actual data of each character.